Cursor vs Tabnine

 Pros

-• Supports all major programming languages and IDEs
+• Supports 30+ programming languages with consistent quality

 Cons